theodi/open-standards-guidebook/src/introduction/types-of-open-standards-for-data.md

 ---
-title: Types of Open Standards for Data
+title: Types of open standards for data
 nav:
   order: 2
 description: There are thousands of open standards in use around the world.
 We have divided them into three broad categories.
 Open standards can fall into a single category or draw features from multiple categories to achieve their aims.